-Newcastle was ranked as the 3rd best University City for nightlife in a recent study carried by The Telegraph.
+Newcastle was ranked as the 3rd best University City for nightlife in a recent study carried out by The Telegraph.
 The city has a reputation for its nightlife due to the wide variety of bars, pubs and nightclubs.
 As a student, you will not be disappointed!

 There are several art galleries and museums in Newcastle which welcome emerging contemporary artists from all over the world.
 Here are some of the most popular museums:

-- Beamish Museum – exhibitions that showcase how life was like in the Newcastle region back in the Georgian, Victorian and Edwardian times.
+- Beamish Museum – exhibitions that showcase how life was in the Newcastle region back in the Georgian, Victorian and Edwardian times.

 - The Great North Museum: Hancock – established in 1884, the museum is located on the campus of Newcastle University.
 It showcases natural history and ancient civilisations.